deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

 	~~Note: Keep this terminal window open so you can reference this output for another question later in this lab.~~

     Refer to the [benchmark output for a Brutalis](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40).
-(Running benchmark on your own machines is breaking on `scrypt` for some reason.)
+(Running benchmark on your own machines is breaking on `scrypt` for some reason.).
+    Units are expressed as (unit)H/s, or hashes per second, [thusly](https://hashcat.net/forum/thread-4908.html).

 	**Question:** How much slower is Hashcat in cracking .doc MS Office documents (option 9700, “<= 2003 $0\|$1, MD5 + RC4”) compared to Office 2013 documents (option 9600)?